Now accepting Telehealth appointments. Schedule a virtual visit.

 Arthroscopy serves as both a diagnostic procedure and a repair platform for shoulder injuries.
 While it uses small incisions and creates less muscle damage than traditional open surgery, you still have a period of recovery necessary before you return to normal activities.
 If your shoulder damage is due to sports participation, you may need additional time.

-Joint Regeneration of Lake Oconee specializes in sports medicine, including post-surgical care of joints.
+Joint Regeneration specializes in sports medicine, including post-surgical care of joints.
 It’s not simply about healing wounds.
 The practice believes in comprehensive care for recovery and avoiding reinjury.

 What is arthroscopy?